“If you want to do something evil, put it inside something boring.” - John Oliver

 For over 900 years concordats have been central to the Vatican's attempt to wrest power from the state.
 The pope made three bids to control England.
 First he failed to get William the Conqueror to swear fealty to him, then his legate got chased out for trying to assume rule over the country, but in 1107 the pope finally managed to get the Henry I to sign the world's first concordat.
 These agreements with the Vatican, give it political and financial privileges, and there are now about 200 current concordats.
 Pope John Paul II even made a point of stressing that international treaties must be kept.

 These church-state accords, known under various names, can give the Catholic Church massive state subsidies and other privileges.
 They can also let Church employees be hounded about their private lives.
 Yet as “international treaties”, once ratified, concordats cannot be changed by parliaments.
 Most have been concluded with the Vatican, but now many are being made with the Order of Malta which functions as the Pope's "wholly-owned subsidiary".

 “The Vatican is inserted into the international community because it is a state; once there, it behaves like a church.”
 By setting up three legal identities and then adroitly switching from one to another, the Vatican has obtained unprecedented legal rights and international influence.
 This brilliant video sums it up: “Vatican City explained”.

-The Sovereign Military Order of Malta has concluded more than 70 concordats with countries worldwide.
+The Sovereign Military Order of Malta has concordats with more than 100 countries worldwide and enjoys observer status at the United Nations.
 Called “cooperation agreements”, these treaties let it deliver state-funded social services in accordance with Catholic doctrine.
 This religious order is “sovereign” when it deals with nation states, but not when it deals with the Vatican.
 It is firmly controlled by the pope.

 Concordats are no longer agreements between the pope and a Catholic king, as they were when they began.
 Now they are being extended to countries without a Catholic majority, or even a Christian majority.
 By the beginning of 2017 the Vatican had at least one concordat or more with over 50 countries.